 Today’s modern jet aircraft are able to fly safely with only one engine.
 In an emergency, a plane can even be flown with no engines, as demonstrated during the incident involving US Airways Flight 1549, otherwise known as the Miracle on the Hudson.

-What Happens If My Flight Is Delayed or Cancelled?
+What Happens When a Flight Is Delayed or Cancelled

-The first thing to do is not panic -- delays are usually due to things out of our control like the weather, mechanical issues with the plane, traffic control issues, and more.
-However, there are some things you can do to minimize the effects of a delayed or canceled flight.
+The first thing to do is not panic—delays are usually due to things out of our control like the weather, mechanical issues with the plane, traffic control issues, and more.
+However, there are some things you can do like immediately phone customer service to get rebooked, request a hotel and food voucher, head towards a business class lounge for free wifi, and more.

 What Happens If an Airline Loses My Luggage?